chrisstone07/IoTSecCamera/README.md

 # Email you want to send the update to
 toEmail = 'anotheremail@gmail.com'
 ```
 and replace with your own email/credentials.
+Save with `ctrl + x` then press `y` to save.
 The `mail.py` file logs into a gmail SMTP server and sends an email with an image of the object detected by the security camera.

-Press `esc` then `ZZ` to save and exit.

 You can also modify the `main.py` file to change some other properties.